ebikatsudon/VTubeStudio/Display-Light-Overlay.md

 There may be a small delay (~100 ms) for the lighting to be calculated.
 You can add a source render delay to your other capture in OBS to make up for that.

 **IMPORTANT: If this does not work, try starting VTube Studio as admin.
-On macOS, you need a recent OS version for this feature to work, most likely Big Sur.**
+On macOS, you need a recent OS version for this feature to work, most likely "Big Sur" or newer.**

 ## Display Light Overlay Basic Setup